What is the relationship between IVS and SCI?

 For all volunteers on short-term and long-term voluntary projects IVS provides SCI health insurance cover (included in the registration fee).
 The insurance covers illness and injury during volunteering, but not any material losses, such as your luggage.
 As a condition of participation, you must therefore take out private travel insurance cover before going abroad.
 Your insurance should include full accident and medical cover for all eventualities.
 Ordinary holiday insurance is normally okay.

-EVS volunteers are covered by the specific EVS health insurance.
+ESCvolunteers are covered by the specific ESC health insurance.

 I am not a current UK resident.
 Can I volunteer with IVS?